spiicytuna/flame/README.md

 - ✅ Weather logging directory `/app/log/` and file `access.log` exist
 - ✅ If in GeoIP mode, checks `geo-cache.json` exists and most recent IP has coordinates
 - ✅ Less than 5 errors in logs in the last 12 hours
+- ✅ Verify port 5005 is open and ready for connections (indirectly, healthcheck is served at port 5005)

 ---